filestack/filestack-ios/README.md

 }
 ```

-### Uploading photos and videos from the Photo Library, Camera or Documents
+### Uploading files interactively from the Camera, Photo Library, or Documents

 ```swift
 // The view controller that will be presenting the image picker.